qduff/skyrcUSB/readme.md

 This is a library which you can use to interface with your skyRC charger.
 It has only been tested with the D100V2 and will throw an error if it detects a different model.
 This is only done to ensure your charger is not damaged, and I presume the code should work - I simply haven't tested it.

-This program is also not able to write changes to the charger or start charges for safety reasons.
+*This library is also not able to write changes to the charger or start charges - this is done for safety reasons*

 Example usage is below: